 10. Exfoliate to help prevent dust mites.

-Skin is the #1 thing that dust mites feed on, and we just so happen to shed 30,000 to 40,000 skin cells a day.
+Skin is the #1 thing that dust mites feed on, and we happen to shed a ton of it.

-While you can’t stop yourself or others from shedding, you may be able to reduce how much of it winds up on your bed, furniture, and other parts of the house by making sure to exfoliate at least once a week or as directed by your doctor.
+While you can’t stop yourself or others from shedding dead skin cells, you may be able to reduce how much dead skin (a.k.a. dust mite food) winds up on your bed, furniture, and other parts of the house by making sure to exfoliate at least once a week.

-Above all, don’t forget to lotion up once you’re done getting all baby smooth, which not only helps moisturize your skin but keeps it from drying out and may help to reduce flakiness as well.
+Above all, don’t forget to lotion up once you’re done getting all baby-smooth to moisturize your skin and keep it from drying out, potentially creating an unintentional dust mite smorgasbord.